Maine's Colby College bans discrimination based on caste

 shares

-Colby College is banning discrimination based on caste, a system of inherited social class, becoming one of the nation’s earliest colleges to do so.
-The private
+Colby College in the U.S. state of Maine is banning discrimination based on caste, a system of inherited social class

 RELATED ARTICLES